jrg94/CSE5544/assignment03/README.md

 In this example, they do a bit of filtering by team, so it may be nice to filter by flag or something else.

+As for the line plot, I drew some inspiration from the graphics from Google Search Console which allows you to select which lines to show:

+![Clicks and Impressions Over Time][3]

+![Clicks, Impressions, and Position Over Time][4]

+It's not always clear how these graphs relate to each other, but you can clearly see how their trends are correlated.

 #### Design

 ### Design Analysis